Have you Googled yourself recently? Nearly 100 million names are Googled every day.

 Google Alerts are free and will notify you when something new associated with the name appears in Google search results.

-This is NOT “vanity Googling.”
-This is “defensive Googling” – enlightened 21st century self-defense!
+With those 100 million name searches a day on Google, this is NOT "vanity Googling" or "ego surfing."
+This is "defensive Googling" – enlightened 21st century self-defense!

-Defensive Googling is just the beginning of an online reputation management program, and it shouldn’t be suspended when the job seeker has found a new job.
-Mistaken online identity is a permanent risk for all of us,unless we have particularly unique names.
+Defensive Googling is just the beginning of an online reputation management program, and it should not be suspended when the job seeker has found a new job.
+Mistaken online identity is a permanent risk for all of us, unless we have particularly unique names.